nicholas-alonzo/sqlBatchInsertR/README.md

 	```

 ## Usage and Features

-__This has currently been tested for the Microsoft SQL Server environment and is still in a pre-release state.__
+__This has currently been tested for use with Microsoft SQL Server.__

 Below are the main functions of the package.